-Applications are now CLOSED.
+Applications are NOW OPEN!

 ✺ FAQ’s ✺

-• There will be a phone available at all times, so you can check on them regularly, and they can call you as needed.
+• There will be a phone available at all times, so you can check on them regularly and they can call you as needed.
 Please consider whether this is the right time for you to attend the program, if you have dependents that require constant contact.

 • You will be gifted a disposable camera on arrival, and we will develop your pictures for you free of charge at the end of your stay.